-Official Statistics.
-They are awarded National Statistics status following an meeting the appropriate standards, we will discuss any concerns with the Authority promptly.
+It is NISRA's responsibility to maintain compliance with the standards expected of National Statistics.
+If we become concerned about whether these statistics are still meeting the appropriate standards, we will discuss any concerns with the Authority promptly.
 National Statistics status can be removed at any point when the highest standards are not maintained, and reinstated when standards are restored.